xflows/cf_nlp/README.md

 ## Installation, documentation ##

-Since three pickled models are too big for github, you have to download the following models manually from external links and add them to the cf_nlp/models/reldi_tagger subfolder in order to make Reldi tagger and Reldi lemmatizer work:
+Since three pickled models are too big for github, you have to download the following models manually from external links and add them to the cf_nlp/nlp/models/reldi_tagger subfolder in order to make Reldi tagger and Reldi lemmatizer work:

 * http://nlp.ffzg.hr/data/reldi/hr.lexicon.guesser
 * http://nlp.ffzg.hr/data/reldi/sr.lexicon.guesser
 * http://nlp.ffzg.hr/data/reldi/sl.lexicon.guesser

-Please note that because of package size limits the pypi packgage does not include the models, which needs to be added manually.
-This can be done by downloading the model folder from github (https://github.com/xflows/cf_nlp/tree/master/nlp/models).
-The three pickled models mentioned above need to be downloaded manually and added to the folder.
 You can also download a wheel with all the models inside from:

 * http://kt.ijs.si/matej_martinc/cf_nlp-0.0.16-py2-none-any.whl